 I scouted a total of two locations, one backstage by their dressing room and…

 The other was out in the backstage parking lot.
 These next two images are basically a 180° turn from each other.

-Anyway I found my locations and tried to plan for where the sun would be by the time we shot.
+Anyway, I found my locations and tried to plan for where the sun would be by the time we shot.
 Location one had a few different walls and planes I was able to play around with, but we didn’t get any nice shots.
-I am not allowed to release anything that didn’t get used, so first two locations shall remain a secret.
+I am not allowed to release anything that didn’t get used, so the first two locations shall remain a secret.

 I only used my light for one of the locations as I didn’t want to use my allotted time to reset gear.

 The shoot was easy; the band did most of the work, and other than telling them where to stand or talking to them a bit, they didn’t really require many directions.
 I think in the shot they ended up picking/using my direction was just me being really corny and saying “YAY life HAPPY woooo friends LOVE” – but I can’t be 100% sure.

 Spent the rest of the night keeping it low key and stuck around to photograph them live.
 I think they played for 15 or 20 minutes total?
 Snagged a few images.
 Ed Sheeran was on before, so I snuck into the photo pit and grabbed a shot of him as well.